 - 1 (15-ounce) box super moist French vanilla cake mix , plus ingredients listed on box

 - 1 (3-ounce) box Jello , any flavor (I used strawberry)

 - 1 cup hot water

-- Mix the batter according to package directions.
-Bake according to the package directions.
-Remove the cake from the oven and allow to cool slightly.
-Then poke holes all over the top with a meat fork or butter knife.
+- Make the cake mix (and additional ingredients needed) according to package directions.
+Bake according to the package instructions.
+Remove the oven and let cool slightly.
+Using a meat fork or a butter knife, poke holes all over the top of the cake.

-- Next mix together the jello with the hot water.
-Stir for 2 minutes, or until completely dissolved.
-Then stir in the cold water for 1 minute.
-Pour evenly over cake.
-Then refrigerate for at least one hour.
+- In a large bowl, stir together the Jello and hot water 2 minutes, or until completely dissolved.
+Stir in the cold water 1 minute more.
+Pour mixture evenly over cake.
+Chill at least 1 hour.

-- Once it is completely cooled, spread the whipped cream over top.
+- Once the cake is completely cooled, spread the whipped cream evenly over the top.

-- Store in the refrigerator, until serving.
-Top with fresh berries just before serving.
+- Store in the refrigerator until serving.
+Top with fresh berries just before slicing.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.